-3) Individual flat windows are UPVC double glazed window frames.
-Windows in the common area stairwell have spandrel panels.
-The windows in the communal staircase area are single glazed UPVC window frames with openable lights.
+Individual flat windows are UPVC double glazed window frames.
+Windows in the common area stairwell are a combination of spandrel panels and are single glazed UPVC window frames with openable lights.
 4) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is timber.